riboviz/riboviz/docs/user/prep-riboviz-run-nextflow.md

 ...
 ```

-If `WT3AT` is then added to `vignette_config.yaml` and Nextflow is run with the `-resume` option, then only the processing for `WT3AT` is done, the cached outputs to date for `WTnone` being reused, not recomputed:
+If `WT3AT` is then added to `vignette_config.yaml` and Nextflow is run with the `-resume` option, then only the processing for `WT3AT` is done, the outputs to date for `WTnone`, cached by Nextflow, are reused:

 ```console
 $ nextflow run prep_riboviz.nf \